 Crunches do not work – For a start, they only help you achieve a burning feeling that may trick you into believing that you are doing well, whereas in fact crunches do not target your whole core, just your front rectus abdominis abs, and even that comes at the price of stressing your spine.

 The limited range does nothing for the deep abdominal muscles like your obliques and transversus abdominis.
 In other words, they may only offer some cosmetic value in conjunction with proper diet, but the lack of focus on the sides and rear creates an unbalance in strength, increasing the risk of injury.

-Crunches reinforces bad posture – They basically replicate the same unnatural, bent posture you keep at you job’s desk.
+Crunches reinforce bad posture – They basically replicate the same unnatural, bent posture you keep at your job’s desk.

 Crunches age your spine – Your spine has a limited expiry date.
-That is, you have a set number of flexions you can get away with in a lifetime.
+That is, you have a set number of flexions you can get away with within a lifetime.